Phrase and beyond

 Moreover, you can re-deploy human assets to more valuable activities that require human judgment, track progress as processes are running, and generally stay on top of your project management.
 Long-term, you will also notice a reduction in costs associated with a decreased manual intervention.

-Phrase is the most comprehensive automation tool for localization project management, with new features constantly being added to streamline your workflow even further each time.
+Phrase is the most comprehensive automation tool for localization project management, with new features constantly being added to continuously streamline and customize your localization workflow.
 If you have any questions about particular integrations or automation functions, just let us know!